Wyoming State Statutes on Transparency, Accountability and Ethics

 (j) If a candidate has formed a candidate’s campaign committee, the committee may file reports required by this section on behalf of the candidate if the candidate provides a signed document one (1) time each election cycle authorizing the committee to file reports on behalf of the candidate and attesting that the facts provided in the report are accurate.
 If a committee has filed a required report on behalf of a candidate under this subsection, the candidate shall not be required to separately file the report provided that the candidate shall remain individually responsible for any deficiencies in a report filed by the committee.

 22-25-107.
-Where statements to be filed.
+Where reports to be filed.

 (ii) Any candidate for a state legislative or district judgeship office and any political action committee or candidate’s campaign committee supporting or opposing such a candidate, shall file with the secretary of state;